jquezada47/sweSwat/README.md

 Guide to download and run our project
 1. download node from https://nodejs.org/en/download/
 2. download or clone the repository
-3. open terminal and change directory to the download repo
+3. open terminal and change directory to the downloaded repo, file is called sweSwat
 4. run "npm install" this may take awhile to install dependencies
 5. run "npm start" this starts the front, may take a min